gilescoope/perfect-spheres/README.md

 ![](https://i.imgur.com/sfD8Eb7.png)

-My fix for this involves rendering the sphere twice with the seams in different places and blending between them.
+My fix for this involves sampling the texture twice in the shader to give seams in two different places then interpolating between these values to give a smooth result.

 ![](https://i.imgur.com/XVtzziU.png)